rodneyshupe/Cookbook/Recipes/Entrees/Pasta/PastaAllAssassina.rst

 Pasta all'Assassina, aka assassin's spaghetti, is a popular cult recipe from Bari in Puglia which is simply dried spaghetti cooked in a tomato passata (puree) broth using a method known as 'risottata'.
-The result is slightly burnt, crispy caramalized spaghetti with an intense spicy tomato flavour.
+The result is slightly burnt, crispy caramelised spaghetti with an intense spicy tomato flavour.
 One to try!

 Ingredients
 -----------

-- 12 oz spaghetti
+- 12 ounces spaghetti
-- 14 oz tomato passata (tomato puree)
+- 14 ounces tomato passata (tomato puree)
-- 1-2 tbsp tomato paste
+- 1-2 tablespoons tomato paste
-- 1/4 cuo extra virgin olive oil.
+- 1/4 cup extra virgin olive oil
 - 2-3 garlic cloves, minced
 - 1 1/2 teaspoons red chili flakes
 - 1-2 teaspoons sugar (optional)